Independent state legislature theory: History

 The doctrine first appeared in legal arguments raised by attorneys for then-presidential candidate George W. Bush, seeking to stop the recount of votes in Florida during the 2000 U.S. presidential election.
 The ISL theory has arisen in 2022 in the context of congressional redistricting, the process whereby each state adopts new congressional districts every ten years using updated census data.

 In the case of Moore v.
 Harper, Republican state lawmakers in North Carolina had asked the U.S. Supreme Court to overrule the North Carolina Supreme Court's determination that congressional districts North Carolina lawmakers had drawn to favor Republican candidates in races for the U.S. Congress violated the North Carolina Constitution's prohibition on partisan gerrymandering.
 The Court previously rejected ISL in 2015, though four Supreme Court justices later voiced interest in adopting some version of the doctrine.
 The Supreme Court held in a 6–3 decision in Moore in June 2023 that the Elections Clause did not give state legislatures unchecked authority over federal elections, repudiating the ISL.

 As a matter of constitutional interpretation, ISL had been fiercely contested.
 While often defended on originalist grounds, numerous originalist scholars filed amicus briefs with the Supreme Court in Moore rejecting the theory.

 Role of Charles Pinckney

 Charles Pinckney, then a delegate of the Constitutional Convention, and otherwise an active member of South Carolina's government; purportedly suggested the following clause in 1787, which was reported to the United States Secretary of State John Quincy Adams in an 1818 draft of his notes.

-"Each State shall prescribe the time & manner of holding Elections by the People for the house of Delegates & the House of Delegates shall be the judges of the Elections returns & Qualifications of their members."
+Each State shall prescribe the time & manner of holding Elections by the People for the house of Delegates & the House of Delegates shall be the judges of the Elections returns & Qualifications of their members.

 The appellants of Moore v.
-Harper cite Pinckney's report to Adams – the so-called "Pinckney Plan" – as supporting their claims, but Pinckney himself was unsure whether he sent the correct draft to be archived in 1818, 32 years after the convention.
+Harper cite Pinckney's report to Adams – so-called "Pinckney Plan" – as supporting their claims, but Pinckney himself was unsure whether he had sent the correct draft to be archived in 1818 (32 years after the convention).
 James Madison as well as some modern historians dispute the version Pinckney chose as being the correct one.